johanpiquet/jopi-rewrite/_doc/utilities/terminal-colors.md

+# Terminal Colors

+> TODO: is now migrated to Jopi-Node-Space.
+Doc must be updated.

 Jopi Rewrite provides a set of tools to write colored text in the terminal.

 ```typescript title="Writing colored text in the terminal"